clobrano/clobrano.github.io/_posts/blog/2019-10-01-guadec-a-month-after.md

 ---

 This post is incredibly late.
-After the initial draft (30th of August :O) many things happened and consumed all my free time, e.g. the last weeks of the Yaru release for Ubuntu 19.10 :).
+After the initial draft (30th of August 😒) many things happened and consumed all my free time, e.g. the last weeks of the Yaru release for Ubuntu 19.10 😊.

  Last August, together with Frederik, I participated to the [GUADEC 2019](https://2019.guadec.org/) conference in Thessaloníki, on behalf of the Yaru team, thanks to the [Ubuntu Community sponsorship](https://clobrano.github.io/blog/i-am-going-to-guadec/).
 Here is my experience.